daniCh8/road-segmentation-eth-cil-2020/README.md

 The final outputs of our network on test data can be found [here](/predictions.pdf).

 ## Network Types
-All the networks used for the final ensemble (the first six below) are based on the same architecture.
-Here is a scheme of such architecture:
+All the networks we implemented are based on the same architecture.
+Here is a scheme of it:

 ![net_architecture](https://i.ibb.co/bKZK4nH/net-ushape-w-legend-18.png)